tnfssc/tnfssc/RESUME.md

 **Senior Software Development Engineer** | Rapid experimentation and hyper-optimized workflows.

 - **Next** | Rebooted the entire codebase into a full TypeScript monorepo with E2E type-safety within weeks of joining.
 Took initiative in integrating services like Sentry and UptimeRobot, reducing problem resolution time by 100x and improving SLAs.
+Integrated PostHog analytics, Stripe payments and a few other services.

-  - NextJS, tRPC, Mongoose, LangChain, Tailwind, CI/CD
+  - NextJS, tRPC, Mongoose, LangChain, Tailwind, PostHog, CI/CD, Stripe

 - **Search** | Search for papers from a massive 3TB of data.
 3x more relevant results than Google Scholar.